Biden announces deal, seeks votes: 'Let's get this done' - NewsBreak

 Biden announces deal, seeks votes: 'Let's get this done'

-President Joe Biden declared Thursday he has reached a “historic economic framework” with Democrats in Congress on his sweeping domestic policy package, a hard-fought yet dramatically scaled-back deal announced just before he departs for overseas summits.
+WASHINGTON — (AP) — President Joe Biden declared Thursday he had reached a “historic economic framework” with Democrats in Congress on his sweeping domestic policy package, a hard-fought yet dramatically scaled-back deal announced just before he departed for overseas summits.

-Biden's remarks at the White House came after he traveled to Capitol Hill to make the case to House Democrats for the still robust domestic package - $1.75 trillion of social services and climate change programs the White House believes can pass the 50-50 Senate.
+Biden's remarks at the White House came after he traveled to Capitol Hill to make the case to House Democrats for the still-robust domestic package — $1.75 trillion of social services and climate change programs — that the White House believes can pass the 50-50 Senate.

 Together with a nearly $1 trillion bipartisan infrastructure bill heading for final votes possibly as soon as Thursday, Biden claimed a domestic achievement modeled on those of Franklin Roosevelt and Lyndon Johnson.